rnaveensrinivas/git/progit/02-Git-Basics.md

  ```

 **Handling new commits in detached HEAD**:
-- If you make changes and commit in the detached HEAD state without creating a branch, the commit won’t be part of any branch and will be unreachable except by the commit hash.
+- If you make changes and commit in the detached HEAD state without creating a branch, the commit won't be part of any branch and will be unreachable except by the commit hash.
 - To avoid this, always create a branch before making changes if you want to keep your commits.

 **Undoing detached HEAD state**: